Growing Global Insecurity

 The flux in divided democracies like Italy can leave citizens wishing for stability.
 And while the European Union is still seen by many as the last best hope for preventing a repeat of Europe’s bloody history, many others have grown frustrated by its complex bureaucracy.

 Those challenges are coming in new and more destructive forms.

 European Commission President Jean-Claude Juncker said in his most recent State of the Union speech, “Cyber-attacks can be more dangerous to the stability of democracies and economies than guns and tanks.”

 Bible prophecy indicates Europe will unite behind a strong leader in the tumultuous end time.
 Read more about this in our article “Where Are We Now in Bible Prophecy?”

 Humanity’s ability to unleash the powers of the universe have far outstripped our ability to control ourselves.
 Scientist Stephen Hawking, who died March 14, shared his thoughts on the human condition in the Independent: “The human failing I would most like to correct is aggression. … It threatens to destroy us all.”

 Ultimately, the solution to our insecurities cannot be to rally behind the strongest tyrant who will build the most powerful army to defeat all enemies.
 It’s been tried too many times and ultimately always fails.
 If we continue down this road, soon our weapons of mass destruction will guarantee no survivors.

 So what is the only real solution—the only source of true security?

-Our loving, Almighty God can protect and care for us now, and He promises to save humanity from self-destruction (Matthew 24:22).
-The answer to this world’s insecurity is the coming Kingdom of God.
+Our loving, Almighty God can protect and care for us now, in these end times, and He promises to save humanity from self-destruction (Matthew 24:22).
+The answer to this world’s insecurity is the return of Jesus Christ to establish the Kingdom of God.